Simon Sanchez High School

-Simon A. Sanchez High School (SSHS) is a public secondary school located in the village of Yigo, in the United States territory of Guam.
+Simon A. Sanchez High School (SSHS) is a public high school located in the village of Yigo, in the United States territory of Guam.
 The school is a part of the Guam Department of Education.

 Overview

 Simon Sanchez High serves all of Yigo and a portion of Dededo village.

 History

 The school opened as a middle school in 1974 and became a high school in 1981 to serve northeastern Guam.

-In 2013, the school was temporary shutdown by Guam Department of Education.
+In 2023, the school was temporarily shutdown by Guam Department of Education.

 Leadership

 The current Principal and Assistant Principals are: